 The illegal hunting, or poaching, of elephants does not represent a threat to any South African elephant population.
 No elephants have been illegally killed in Addo in the past 50 years, no elephants are known to have been killed illegally at Knysna in the past 20 years; no illegal kills have been made in Tembe either.
 None of the reintroduced populations of elephants have suffered any losses due to illegal activities.
-In the Kruger National Park a spate of illegal incidents in 1981-83 resulted in 184 elephants being killed by poaching gangs operating from a neighbouring state.
+In the Kruger National Park a spate of illegal incidents in 1981-83 resulted in 184 elephants being killed by poaching gangs operating from a neighbouring State.
 Stepped-up anti-poaching patrols resulted in a number of armed clashes in which the poaching gangs, armed with military weapons, were eliminated.
 Sporadic incidents of poaching of elephants in the Kruger National Park were recorded in recent years accounting for a further 20 bulls by May 1989.
-Since July 1989 there has been a marked increase in poaching and a total of 33 elephants were illegally killed.
-Thirty eight known individuals have been involved in the 33 kills.
-Of these 20 have so far been arrested, and four have been killed in contacts with Park Rangers.
-Six military weapons and two hunting rifles have been confiscated in these incidents.
+Since July 1989 there has been a marked increase in poaching and by March 1993 a total of 64 elephants had been illegally killed.
+Many of the individuals involved in the elephant poaching have been arrested, and four have been killed in contacts with park rangers.
+Ten military weapons and twelve hunting rifles have been confiscated in these incidents.
+The majority of the individuals involved in these activities are foreigners.

-The incidence of illegal killing of elephants in the Kruger National Park though having increased since the Appendix I listing, is low because of the adequate allocation of resources and manpower to the security of the Park (Hall-Martin 1990, 1991 a).
+The incidence of illegal killing of elephants in the Kruger National Park though having increased since the Appendix-I listing, is still relatively low because of the adequate allocation of resources and manpower to the security of the park (Hall-Martin 1990, 1991 a).
+Furthermore, the establishment of a full-time Anti-Poaching Unit in the park during 1992 has contributed to a sharper response to the perceived threat of poaching directed at rhinoceros as well as elephants.
 Examples of the protection budget within national parks and game reserves in South Africa, as well as outside protected areas, are given in Table 21.
-It can be seen that the recommended protection effort of one man per 50 km2 and expenditure of US\$ 200 per km2 (Cumming, du Toit and Stuart, 1990) is greatly exceeded in South Africa.
+It can be seen that the recommended protection effort of one man per 50 km2 and expenditure of USD 200 per km2 (Cumming, du Toit and Stuart 1990) is greatly exceeded in South Africa.

-42. International: The status of the African elephant prior to June 1989 was discussed exhaustively in the documentation submitted to the 7th Conference of the Parties held in Lausanne, Switzerland from 1-10 October 1989.
+42. International: The status of the African elephant prior to June 1989 was adequately covered in the documentation submitted to the 7th meeting of the Conference of the Parties held in Lausanne, Switzerland from 1-10 October 1989.
 Little purpose can be served in attempting to review the situation prior to that date in the present submission.
-Benchmark reports on the status of the African elephant, throughout its range (Douglas-Hamilton, 1989), are contained in the report of the Ivory Trade Review Group.
-The estimate for the numbers of elephants in Africa was 609 000 (Douglas-Hamilton, 1989).
+Benchmark reports on the status of the African elephant, throughout its range (Douglas-Hamilton 1989), are contained in the report of the Ivory Trade Review Group.
+The estimate for the numbers of elephants in Africa was 609 000 (Douglas-Hamilton 1989) in 1989 and this figure has changed little since with the most recent estimates being in the range of 549 000 - 652 000 (Douglas-Hamilton, Michelmore and Inamdar 1992).